Workers’ Compensation After An Injury On The Job

 There is a limited time to file a claim.
-You have two years from the date the injury occurred to file a claim petition for compensation.
-However, for temporary disability or medical benefits you have two years to file a claim petition from the date of last payment.
+You have two years from the date of the injury occurred to file a claim petition for compensation.
+However, for temporary disability or medical benefits, you have two years to file a claim petition from the date of last payment.

 An attorney can help you file your claim and assist if your claim is denied.
-Attorneys are compensated for workers' compensation cases by receiving 20 percent of the award subject to limits set by New Jersey law.
+Attorneys are compensated for workers’ compensation cases by receiving 20% of the award subject to limits set by New Jersey law.
 Therefore, our attorneys do not get compensated until you get compensated.

 What Type Of Compensation Does Workers’ Comp Provide?

 In workers’ compensation, you can secure compensation to cover medical expense and a portion of your lost wages.
 If your injury was caused by a third party, then you may also be able to seek a personal injury claim to recover additional compensation.